-A: Management accounts are prepared on a monthly or quarterly basis and give you an overview of how your company is currently trading.
+A: Management accounts are prepared on a monthly or quarterly basis and give you an overview of how your company is currently performing.

 Q: What is the point of having management accounts prepared?

 A: You can compare similar time periods (e.g. months/quarters) against each other to determine whether one month/season is more successful than another or establish things such as trends during the year.
 You can also compare how your busines has performed from one year to the next, identifying whether the business has grown or not.
 If you have set up a budget for the year this can be used to compare how your company has performed against how you anticipated your company would perform during the year.